julie-jiang/music-classification-using-knn-cnn/README.md

 # music-classification-using-knn-cnn
+## Report and Presentation
+For detailed project report and write up, please check [this file](music-classification-using-knn-cnn-report.pdf).

+For a abstract overview of our project, please refer to our [slides](https://docs.google.com/presentation/d/1Zt8KGg0PVwtuc5_7TKHfrMUbzMaW1T4H1juTLiXYQNw/edit?usp=sharing).

 ## Dataset
 The Nsynth Dataset we used can be obtained [here](https://magenta.tensorflow.org/datasets/nsynth).
 We processed a subset of this dataset for use in our training.
 Due to the large size of the file (> 1GB), we could not put it up here.
 But we've included few samples of files in [eg/tr](eg/tr) and [eg/ts](eg/ts).